brean/mobipick_labs_docker/README.md

 Install docker (or mobi) and docker-compose, install [nvidia-docker2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/nvidia-docker.html) if you have an nvidia graphics card.

 # Usage
-If you just want to run the simulation withou planning and without rviz `mobipick.bash`.
+If you just want to run the simulation without planning and without rviz `mobipick.bash`.
 It will download all required container and start the mobipick-gazebo environment for the tables demo (see `command:` in `docker-compose.yml`).

 To run custom ROS commands just prefix them with `./cmd.bash`.
 This starts a new docker container with your command connected to the ROScore of the mobipick-container instance.